eyeot ERP

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so baseline 3.
-The description does not add any semantic meaning beyond the schema's 'path parameter' for quote_id.
+Schema coverage is 100% (one parameter), so baseline is 3.
+The description does not add meaning beyond the schema's '(path parameter)' label, which is not helpful.
+The tool description itself does not explain the parameter.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.